Call for Papers (closed)

 As the selection of abstracts will be peer-reviewed anonymously, we ask contributors to include a separate title page containing title, author/s, affiliation/s, and the address, phone, fax, and e-mail of the first author.

-All submissions will be evaluated on relevance and originality, clarity of research purpose, grounding of theoretical and methodological approach, focus, and organization.
+Peer reviewers will evaluate all submissions based on relevance and originality, clarity of research purpose, grounding of theoretical and methodological approach, focus, and organization.

-Please email abstracts to firstname.lastname@example.org or email@example.com by September 30th 2017.
+Please email abstracts to email@example.com by September 30th 2019.